bahmutov/cypress-examples/docs/recipes/debug-cy-get-contains.md

 </div>
 ```

 Let's fetch the user ID and then find the required element.
-We know it should have text "John Doe", but for some reason, the next test fails to find anything ☹️
+We know get the valid escaped string id, but for some reason, the next test fails to find anything ☹️

 ```js skip
 // 🚨 DOES NOT WORK